Kerevizodunu2000/Word_Translator/README.md

     - `word_translator.py` - The main script responsible for reading Word files, splitting sentences, and performing translations using Google Translate and ChatGPT.
     - `excel_formatter.py` - A utility script that helps format Excel files (optional, based on project needs).
     - `requirements.txt` - Lists the dependencies required to run the project.
-  - `ForWindowsOpen.bat` - A Windows batch file for easy execution of the translator script on Windows systems.
+  - `run_translator.bat` - A Windows batch file for easy execution of the translator script on Windows systems.
   - `README.md` - This file, which explains the project’s functionality, usage, and structure.

 ---